cawa-93/vite-electron-builder/README.md

 ## Features

 ### Lightweight
-When designing this template, I tried to keep ше minimal, using the platform's native features to the maximum and minimizing the number of third-party dependencies.
+When designing this template, I tried to keep it minimal, using the platform's native features to the maximum and minimizing the number of third-party dependencies.

 ### Electron